bluesky/tiled/docs/source/reference/http-api-overview.md

 repository URLs, with the path following the structure of the Tree entries.

-the metadata about each entry.
-The ``GET /node/search`` route provides paginated access to a node, with optional filtering (search).

-The ``GET /node/metadata`` route provides the metadata about one node.
+The ``GET /node/metadata/{path}`` route provides the metadata about one node.
+The ``GET /node/search/{path}`` route provides paginated access to the children of a given node, with optional filtering (search).
+The ``GET /node/full/{path}`` route provides all the metadata and data below a given node.

-The data access routes like ``GET /array/block`` and ``GET /array/full`` are designed to different kinds of clients.
-Both support slicing / sub-selection as appropriate to the data structure.
-Generic clients, like a web browser, should use the "full" route, which sends the entire (sliced) result in one response.
-More sophisticated clients that can reassemble tiled results should use the other routes, which support efficient chunk-based access.
+Specialized data access routes ``GET /array/block/{path}``, ``GET /array/full/{path}``, and ``GET /dataframe/partition/{path}`` provide options for slicing and sub-selection specific to arrays and dataframes.
+Generic clients, like a web browser, should use the "full" routes, which send the entire (sliced) result in one response.
+More sophisticated clients with some knowledge of Tiled may use the other routes, which enable parallel chunk-based access.

 The ``POST /token`` route accepts form-encoded credentials and responds with an access token and a refresh token.
 The ``POST /token/refresh`` route accepts a refresh token and responds with a new set of tokens.

+The root route, `GET /` provides general information about the server and the formats it supports.

 ## Reference